rachank/bouquet_binge2/README.md

  - Thank you to my mentor Brian Mancharia for code review, tips, help and feedback.
 All so very much appreciated!
  - Code Institute for the deployment terminal for Heroku.
+ - [w3schools:](https://www.w3schools.com/python/default.asp) was used for various references.
+ - [Emoji Unicode Tables:](https://apps.timwhitlock.info/emoji/tables/unicode) was used to add the flower emoji unicodes.